nate-browne/innermachinations/_posts/2019-07-15-de-Googling.md

 <br>
 *How I imagine I'll sound by the end of this*
 <br><br>
 The more I researched, the more disgusted and annoyed I became.
 It was at that point that a phrase I had heard finally clicked for me: "*If a product is free and not open-source, it is because **you** are the product instead of the consumer*".
-As much as Facebook and Google (and others) try to deny it, they're essentially advertising companies selling their services (read: your data) to corperations.
+As much as Facebook and Google (and others) try to deny it, they're essentially advertising companies selling their services (read: your data) to corporations.
 Just stop and think about the business model of IKEA compared to Google compared to Apple compared to Workday, and this becomes painstakingly clear.
 <br><br>
 At this point, I had decided that I had had enough.
 I was gonna "de-Google".
 For full disclosure, it's been about half a year since I've embarked on this endeavour and I still have a long way to go, but it's certainly a start.
 <br><br>